achtman-lab/GrapeTree/README.md

                   [--heuristic HEURISTIC] [--n_proc N_PROC] [--check]

 Parameters for command line version of GrapeTree.
+Generate a tree in NEWICK format.
+The output writes into screen directly.
-You can drag the Newick output into the web interface.
+You can redirect the output into a file, and drag it into the web interface.

 optional arguments:
   -h, --help            show this help message and exit --profile PROFILE, -p PROFILE
-                        A file contains either MLST / SNP profiles or multile aligned sequences in fasta format.
+                        [INPUT, REQUIRED] A file contains either MLST / SNP profiles or multile aligned sequences in fasta format.
   --method METHOD, -m METHOD
                         backend algorithms to call.
 Allowed values are "MSTreeV2" [default]: Direct minimum spanning tree with post-correction, "MSTree": Standard minimum spanning tree,